0xZ0F/Z0FCourse_ReverseEngineering/0x100-BinaryBasics/0x101-NumberSystems.md

 # Number Systems
 > Other subjects and chapters are taught better than this one.
-Hopefully you can forgive me for such a bad first impression.
+I hope you can forgive me for such a bad first impression.

 #### Base 10:
 We mortal humans use the **decimal (base 10)** system.